-Bridging the gap between compact cameras and DSLRs are the Compact System Cameras (CSC).
+Bridging the gap between compact cameras and DSLRs are Compact System Cameras (CSC).
 Expect these types of snappers to offer an excellent balance of convenience and image quality, though at the very top-end we're beginning to see CSCs that match or exceed similar DSLRs.
 Sony's full-frame A7-series is a good example.
-There are generally two types of CSC, ones with larger sensor based on DSLRs technology such as those from Sony, Fujifilm and Samsung, or Micro Four Thirds (MFT) cameras from Panasonic and Olympus.
+Within the CSC category, there's a number of different types of sensor used, each giving quite a different experience.

 But the big daddies of the camera world remain the DSLRs.
 The most popular cameras among enthusiasts and professionals, DSLRs offer the greatest detail, the least noise and the fastest focusing.
 They’re evidence that size does matter sometimes.
 Larger sensors and larger, higher-quality lens glass is what the DSLR is all about.

 Last up are the Bridge Cameras.
 These cameras are something between a compact camera and a lens system camera.
 They have permanent, generally very long zoom, lenses and have similar feel to an DSLR.
 But Bridge Cameras have sensors that are similar size to compact cameras, so produce photos similar in quality.

 So now you know the types that are out there, we've rounded up our regularly updated list of the best cameras you can buy right now.